-They are more likely to experience behavioural problems, low confidence, anxiety and depression that can affect them throughout their lives.
+They are more likely to experience behavioural problems, low confidence, anxiety and depression.
+This can affect them throughout their lives.

 When a parent is able to leave an abusive relationship the children quickly benefit from a calmer, safer home.
 There are services to help you and them recover from what they have experienced.

 Often it takes time to come to a decision to leave an abusive relationship.
-If you are thinking about leaving it is a good idea to make a plan to make sure you are as safe as possible.
-There is some good advice on making a safety plan *here*.
+If you are thinking about leaving it is a good idea to make a safety plan to make sure you are as safe as possible.

 Call 999 if you, or someone you know is in immediate danger.